nicolasjp/nicolasjp/README.md

-# Hi there, my name is Nicolas 👋
+# Hi there, I'm Nicolas 👋

 I'm a **Data Analyst** from France with a passion for the Data sector, IT security, data protection and IT in general.\
 I like to develop projects in my spare time around different subjects such as 3D, cybersecurity and blockchain.